ashrafkvt/chat-app/README.md

 # chat-app

-A chat application where users can text each other privately and broadcast messages to a group of users
+An instant messaging application that enables users to have private conversations and broadcast messages to groups of users.

 ## Tech Stack